 6. University of Arizona

 Founded in 1885, the University of Arizona is the oldest university in Arizona, predating the state itself by 27 years.
-It is a large school with a total enrollment of around 40,000 students and is known for its research in astronomy.
-Built in the mid-1880s, Old Main is the oldest building on campus, and it is rumored to be haunted by Carlos Maldenado, who helped supervise its construction.
+It is a large school with a total enrolment of around 40,000 students and is known for its research in astronomy.
+Built in the mid-1880s, Old Main is the oldest building on campus, and it is rumoured to be haunted by Carlos Maldenado, who helped supervise its construction.
 He was murdered in 1888.
 During renovation in the winter of 1941/42, construction workers began to report strange experiences.
 Since then, Maldenado’s ghost has been spotted around the building by students and faculty.
-A more recent specter supposedly haunts Maricopa Hall, a female dormitory.
+A more recent spectre supposedly haunts Maricopa Hall, a female dormitory.
 During renovations in 1992, students (especially early risers) began to see the ghost of a young woman dressed in a cape in the basement.
 Two ghosts are believed to inhabit Centennial Hall: that of a young man and a female.
 The male phantom is known for his loud, obnoxious laughter.